Consumer Health Resource Center

 ConsumerMedSafety.org-ConsumerMedSafety.org is provided to you by the Institute for Safe Medication Practices (ISMP).
 This unique website is designed to help you, the consumer, avoid mistakes when taking medicines.
 Preventing medication errors is a huge responsibility that doctors, pharmacists, and nurses take seriously.
 But you, too, can play a vital role in preventing dangerous errors, and ConsumerMedSafety.org is exactly what you need to protect yourself and your loved ones!

 Drugs.com-Drugs.com is the largest, most widely visited, independent medicine information website available on the Internet.
-Our aim is to be the Internet’s most trusted resource for drug and related health information.
+We aim to be the Internet’s most trusted resource for drug and related health information.
 We will achieve this aim by presenting independent, objective, comprehensive and up-to-date information in a clear and concise format for both consumers and healthcare professionals.

 Drugs, Herbs and Supplements--MedlinePlus-Learn about your prescription drugs and over-the-counter medicines.
 Includes side effects, dosage, special precautions, and more.